Dry suit: Recreational diving

-Dry suits for recreational diving are made in both membrane and neoprene materials, and primarily differ from surface dry suits in that they have inflation and deflation air valves to maintain neutral buoyancy, and may be more durable in construction.
+Dry suits for recreational diving are made in both membrane and neoprene materials, and primarily differ from surface dry suits in that they have inflation and deflation air valves to maintain neutral buoyancy, and may be more durable in construction and a closer fit.

-Commercial/military diving
+Professional diving

-Dry suits for commercial and military diving tend to be heavier and more durable than recreational diving dry suits because they will endure a harsh and abrasive environment, especially if being used for heavy labor such as underwater welding.
-A boiler suit may be worn over the dry suit for additional protection of the suit.
+Dry suits for commercial and military diving tend to be heavier and more durable than recreational diving dry suits because they are more likely to endure a harsh and abrasive environment, especially if being used for heavy labor such as underwater welding.
+A boiler suit may be worn over the dry suit for protection of the suit.
 Some commercial dry suits are rated for contaminated environment diving, and when combined with a suitably rated diving helmet can completely isolate and protect the diver from hazardous environments such as sewage pits and chemical storage tanks.
-These "hazmat suits" are most often made of vulcanized rubber laminated to a cloth liner, which is easier to decontaminate because of its slick surface, than other dry suit materials.
+These "hazmat diving suits" are most often made of vulcanized rubber with a cloth liner, which is easier to decontaminate than other dry suit materials because of its slick surface.

 Surface

 Surface use may include partial immersion or even shallow complete immersion for short periods.
-These applications do not require fine control of buoyancy under varying pressure, and a simpler suit is usually appropriate.
+These applications do not require fine control of buoyancy under varying pressure, and a simpler suit without inflation and dump valves is usually adequate.
+Aspects considered in selection may include initial cost, suitability for purpose, ease of use, and maintenance cost and effort.